1st Battalion 22nd Infantry ![]()

 Santo Tomas, near Jaen;

-killed one, captured two, two rifles.
-No casualties.
+killed one, captured two, two rifles and valuable papers.
+No

 October 11.Lieut.
 Wheeler, with a